 A restoration order made by the Court will not have effect unless all outstanding returns, including financial statements, are delivered to the CRO within the period specified in the court order.
 A certified copy of the court order must be filed within 28 days after the date of perfection of the order.
 In the event that it is not complied with within the period specified, the company will remain dissolved.

-Following the lodgement of the court order in the CRO, the company’s designation is changed from “Dissolved” to “Normal”, effective from the date of receipt of the court order in CRO.
-Notice of the restoration of the company will be published by CRO in CRO Gazette in due course.
-A company search carried out at http://search.cro.ie/company/ will also show that the company has been re-instated.
+Following the lodgment of the court order in the CRO, the company’s designation is changed from “Dissolved” to “Normal”, effective from the date of receipt of the court order in CRO.
+A company search carried out at https://search.cro.ie/company/ will show that the company has been re-instated.
 The date of re-instatement will also appear on a company printout.

 This letter of no objection from the Registrar will be conditional upon the applicant putting the officers of the company on notice of the application, and in particular of the terms of section 740 Companies Act 2014, which provides that the Court shall, in making a restoration order on the application of a creditor, direct one or more specified members or officers of the company to deliver all outstanding annual returns to the registrar within a specified period.
 Please see information leaflet 11 for more information.

 The names and addresses of the last-recorded officers of the company, according to the CRO register, may be ascertained from CRO Enforcement Unit, Bloom House, Gloucester Place Lower, Dublin 1.
 Please do not request a letter from the CSSO until a letter of no objection has issued from the CRO.Submission of Court OrderA certified copy of the Court Order together with the relevant filing fee (€15) should be delivered to the CRO for registration by the creditor as soon as it is available from the Court Office.